 The PUR 18 Cup dispenser is the larger of the two containers for the PUR water filter.
 The dispenser has a slim design that fits on the shelf on your fridge for an easy pour.
 It also is designed to fit in most sinks and has a special fill-tray that distributes weight, making it easy to fill and carry.

-The PUR water filtration system for the PUR 18 Cup Dispenser is a high quality, inexpensive way to turn your questionable tap water into clean, fresh tasting water.
-Click here to view on Amazon!
+The PUR water filtration system for the PUR 18 Cup Dispenser is a high-quality, inexpensive way to turn your questionable tap water into clean, fresh-tasting water.

 The two stage water filtration system removes or reduces many contaminants, including chlorine, mercury, and other harmful substances in your water.
-It’s designed to be easy to use, and to fit inside your already cluttered refrigerator.
+It’s designed to be easy to use and fits inside your already cluttered refrigerator.

 Even though the PUR 7 cup pitcher is smaller than the 18 cup dispenser, it still uses the same two stage filter to filter your water.
 The pitcher has a comfort grip handle with an easy-fill lid that is thumb activated.
 A pour spout cover prevents odors and particles that may be in your refrigerator from getting into the pitcher.

 While not as large as the dispenser, it can still take up space in your fridge.
 With a slim profile, the pitcher is designed to take up the least amount of space possible, including being narrow enough to fit in the door of your refrigerator.
 Click here to view on Amazon!